bluesky/ophyd/doc/source/debugging.rst

 .. code-block:: python

-   from bluesky import config_bluesky_logging config_bluesky_logging()
+   from ophyd import config_ophyd_logging config_ophyd_logging()

-It will display ``'bluesky'`` log records of ``WARNING`` level or higher in the terminal (standard out) with a format tailored to bluesky.
+It will display ``'ophyd'`` log records of ``WARNING`` level or higher in the terminal (standard out) with a format tailored to ophyd.

 Maximum verbosity
 -----------------

-If the RunEngine is "hanging," running slowly, or repeatedly encountering an error, it is useful to know exactly where in the plan the problem is occurring.
+If operations are "hanging," running slowly, or repeatedly encountering an error, increasing the logging verbosity can help identify the underlying issue.
-To follow the RunEngine's progress through the plan, crank up the verbosity of the logging.

-This will display each message from the plan just before the RunEngine processes it, giving a clear indication of when plan execution is stuck.

 .. code-block:: python

-   from bluesky import config_bluesky_logging config_bluesky_logging(level='DEBUG')
+   from ophyd import config_ophyd_logging config_ophyd_logging(level='DEBUG')

 Log to a file
 -------------